 Born in northern California to immigrants from Taiwan, Karen first laced up skates when she was just four.
 A couple of years later, the sport became her passion, and she has devoted her life to skating ever since.
-Her brother, Jeffrey, also became a skater, and their mom decided to relocate to Southern California to train with Tammy Gambill.
+Her brother, Jeffrey, also became a competitive skater, and their mom decided to relocate to Southern California to train with Tammy Gambill.

-In 2011, she claimed first place at the intermediate level at the U.S. Junior Championships, and she followed that up by winning the national novice crown in 2012.
+In 2011, Karen claimed first place at the intermediate level at the U.S. Junior Championships, and she followed that up by winning the national novice crown in 2012.
 In 2015, she made her senior debut at nationals, dazzling the crowd in Greensboro, North Carolina, by winning the bronze medal.

 In addition to her training, Karen enjoys teaching group skating classes at her rink.
 Off the ice, she likes to paint, read and listen to music.
 Karen is a fan of Totoro, a Japanese cartoon anime character.